craigfrancis/php-is-literal-rfc/readme.md

 ### String Concatenation

+Technically concat support isn't needed for most libraries, like an ORM or Query Builder, where their methods nearly always take small literal strings.
+But it does make the adoption of `is_literal()` easier for existing projects that are currently using string concat for their SQL/HTML/CLI/etc.

 Dan Ackroyd has considered an approach that does not use string concatenation at run time.
-The intention was to reduce the performance impact even further; and by using the `literal_concat()` or `literal_implode()` support functions, it can make it easier for developers identify their mistakes.
+The intention was to reduce the performance impact even further; and by introducing `literal_concat()` or `literal_implode()` support functions, it would make it easier for developers to identify their mistakes.

 Performance wise, I made up a test patch (not properly checked), to skip string concat at runtime, and with my own [simplistic testing](https://github.com/craigfrancis/php-is-literal-rfc/tree/main/tests) the [results](https://github.com/craigfrancis/php-is-literal-rfc/blob/main/tests/results/with-concat/local.pdf) found: